 See more section

-Chris began his legal career at New Jersey’s Office of the Attorney General in the Securities Fraud Prosecution Section, where he was a lead trial attorney in securities fraud enforcement actions in state and administrative courts.
+Chris’ prior experience in private practice includes serving as counsel in the Financial Services Regulatory and Litigation Group of a leading New Jersey law firm.
+He began his legal career as a Deputy Attorney General in New Jersey’s Office of the Attorney General in the Securities Fraud Prosecution Section, where he was a lead trial attorney in securities fraud enforcement actions in state and administrative courts.
 While in that role, he prosecuted such claims as penny stock manipulation, the improper sale of unregistered securities, and other frauds.